Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 The Tailwind CSS was chosen due to its ease of use and its effectiveness in providing a mobile first design that can be easily adjusted for wide screen monitors.

+Images can be uploaded using either the front end or back end CMS.
+The images are stored in Cloudinary, which provides several sizes of the same image, including thumbnails.

 ### Authentication

 NextJS allows the JSON Webtoken to be stored server side, which is a great feature and negates the typical security risks when the Webtoken is stored client side.